dotnet/roslyn/Notes-on-formatting.md

 Example of typing `if () {}`:

-The rules for breaking lines inside the block of an `if` are conditional, so are suppressed if the two braces are on the same line.
+The rules for breaking lines inside the block of an `if` are conditionally suppressed if the two braces are on the same line.

 ![image](https://user-images.githubusercontent.com/12466233/45203182-298bc400-b230-11e8-9f53-4818e44f1fcf.png)